McGill-DMaS/IFFNN/README.md

 On the Effectiveness of Interpretable Feedforward Neural Network (IJCNN 2022)

 Publication:
-Li, M. Q., Fung, B. C. M., & Abusitta, A. On the Effectiveness of Interpretable Feedforward Neural Network.
+M. Q. Li, B. C. M. Fung, and A. Abusitta.
+On the Effectiveness of Interpretable Feedforward Neural Network.
 In Proceedings of the International Conference on Joint Conference on Neural Networks (IJCNN), pages 1-8, Padova, Italy: IEEE, July 2022.
 (Pages to be updated)